6 December 2023

 Your business has established effective anti-malware defences to protect computers from malware infection.

 You can download this report as a Word document using the button on the top right corner of the page.
-If you have an problem downloading the report into a word document please let us know.
+If you have a problem downloading the report into a Word document please let us know.

 Thank you for completing this checklist.
 Please complete our short feedback survey to help improve our toolkit.